BLOGS:

 2 min read

 When I first entered this profession, I carried a constant sense of inadequacy.
-Who was I to sit in "the chair" and help others?
-This feeling drove me to seek countless trainings, but it took a toll on my mental health.
-My anxiety and perfectionism skyrocketed, and I found solace...
+Who was I to sit in “the chair” and help others?
+That question fueled my pursuit of endless therapy education-trainings, certifications, workshops-each one promising greater competence and certainty....

 5 min read